Arizona sues Google over tracking user location data without consent

 “It’s nearly impossible to stop Google from tracking your movements without your knowledge or consent.
 This is contrary to the Arizona Consumer Fraud Act and even the most innovative companies must operate within the law,” Mr. Brnovich said.

-Google makes more than 80 percent of its revenue through advertising, according to Mr. Brnovich.
+Google makes more than 80 percent of its revenue through advertising, he said.
 By collecting the location information and the effectiveness of click-throughs on advertisements, the tech company is able to target specific users.

-The collection of consumer data and the tracking of location is often done without the user’s consent, the lawsuit says.
+The collection of user data and tracking of location is often done without the user’s consent, the lawsuit says.
+According to court papers, Google made more than $134 billion in advertising revenue last year.

+Arizona began investigating the tech company after The Associated Press published an article in August of 2018 titled, “Google tracks your movements, like it or not.”

+Google’s location history service is detailed in the article, which allows users to see where they have been.
+But the article said despite users being told they can turn off the location history function, the information was still stored and used for ad sales.

 Sign up for Daily Newsletters